We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 This unit study includes lessons and activities based on the book Pumpkin Jack by Will Hubbell.

-Here is a sample of the lessons found in this Pumpkin Jack unit study:
+Here is a sample of the lessons and activities included in the free download.

 Social Studies: Holidays